Are you planning a trip to Kentucky and are looking for the best things to do in Lexington KY? This guide has you covered!

 If you want to visit the museum, feel free to on Tuesdays-Fridays at 10 am-5 pm or Saturdays at 12 pm-5 pm.

-The admissions are absolutely free and visitors are always welcome except on Sundays, Mondays, and University Holidays!
+The admissions are absolutely free, but note the museum is closed on Sundays, Mondays, and University Holidays!

 Address: 405 Rose St, Lexington, KY 40508